Nancy Schaefer

 "I have witnessed such injustice and harm brought to these families that I am not sure if I even believe reform of the system is possible!
 The system cannot be trusted.
 It does not serve the people.
 It obliterates families and children simply because it has the power to do so." — Nancy Schaefer, from her CPS report, Families vs. DHR

-"Poor parents often times are targeted to lose their children because they do not have the wherewithal to hire lawyers and fight the system." — Nancy Schaefer, speech at World Congress of Families, Medical Kidnap
+"Poor parents often times are targeted to lose their children because they do not have the wherewithal to hire lawyers and fight the system." — Nancy Schaefer, speech at World Congress of Families, Amsterdam, August 2009

 "Authorities believed Nancy Schaefer was asleep when she was shot, probably sometime Friday morning." — Habersham County Sheriff Joey Terrell, reported by Gainesville Times